Last Updated on March 23, 2023 by rudyooms

 - How to Enroll an existing AADR device into MDM

-When you want to start making use of Bring Your Own Device (BYOD) and skip the corporate enrolled devices part, Azure Ad Registered Devices is the way to go.
-With AADR a user can still access the data from the organization but from a personal device.
+When you want to start making use of Bring Your Own Device (BYOD) and skip the part of the corporate enrolled device, Azure Ad Registered Devices could be the way to go.
+With an AADR device, a user could still access the data from the organization but from a personal device.

 When thinking about AADJ: Azure Ad knows about the device and you will be REQUIRED to log in with a corporate-owned identity